 Troubleshooting and call setup information for Epic telehealth integrations

-This topic provides some guidance on troubleshooting installation and call launching issues with telehealth integrations with Pexip Infinity, and it also contains some detailed call setup information.
+This topic provides some guidance on troubleshooting installation/integration and call launching/completing issues with telehealth integrations with Pexip Infinity, and it also contains some detailed call setup information.

 During initial integration it is possible that various misconfigurations may cause authentication with Epic to fail when trying to make any telehealth calls.
 If authentication fails, the system will usually display a screen containing a short textual error message, and the telehealth call will not attempt to launch.
 As the failures here are potentially security related, this error page intentionally does not give too much away, but there is usually a short error reason presented, as described below.